-Failed Chemical Test with Prior in 10 Years
+Failed Chemical Test with Three (or more) Priors in 10 Years

-Mandatory one year license suspension.
-No driving privileges for first 45 days.
+Mandatory three year license suspension.
+No driving privileges for three years.

-Refused Chemical Test with Prior in 10 Years
+Refused Chemical Test with Three (or more) Priors in 10 Years

-Mandatory two year license suspension.
-No driving privileges for first 90 days.
+Mandatory five year license suspension.
+No driving privileges for three years.